Computed Tomography (CT)

 CT scans are an excellent option for patients who do not qualify for MRI scans as their pacemakers, aneurysm clips, or metal implant(s) may pose a threat to their general health and well-being under specific magnetic exposure.

 Computed tomography is also used to assess cancer development.
 More specifically, computed tomography scans are frequently ordered to examine tumour shape, size, location, and nearby organs and to evaluate the impact of treatment methods such as chemotherapy.

-Insight Medical Imaging also provides screening CT scans in addition to our diagnostic scans.
+Insight Medical Imaging also provides screening CT scans with our diagnostic imaging services at our West Edmonton Meadowlark Diagnostic Imaging Centre.
 These preventative imaging scans examine your heart, circulatory system, lungs, and colon for early detection of diseases such as cancer before they become clinically apparent.

 What To Expect During A CT Scan

 Before the exam, you may be given a gown or scrubs to change into, depending on the body part under examination.
 A technologist will take you into our CT room and position you on the bed for your scan.